xavdid/serenity-for-sale/src/faqs.md

 - Custom-made couch/bed cushions
 - 2 collapsible camping chairs
 - A collapsible electric kettle
+- A top-of-the-line Nature’s Head composting toilet
-- Equipment for managing and cleaning the composting toilet
+- Equipment for managing the composting toilet
 - so much more!

 ---